-Most commonly, when people refer to an ulcer, they are referring to peptic ulcers that develop in the digestive tract.
-The term peptic means it is related to acid.
+Often, when people refer to an ulcer, they mean peptic ulcers, which develop in the digestive tract.
+The term “peptic” means it is related to acid.

-Sometimes, peptic ulcers can bleed (known as bleeding ulcers).
-More severe bleeding, known as hemorrhaging, can be life-threatening.
-Minor bleeding in an ulcer, however, is usually not as immediately serious and may go unnoticed, but it still requires treatment.
+Sometimes, peptic ulcers can bleed.
+Doctors refer to these as bleeding ulcers.
+Severe bleeding, known as hemorrhaging, can be life threatening.
+Minor bleeding in an ulcer is typically not as serious and may go unnoticed.
+However, it still requires treatment.

 Peptic ulcers can be difficult to diagnose because some people never display symptoms.
 Those who do experience symptoms often find them quite noticeable.
 Symptoms include:

 - pain in the upper abdomen, which may get worse after eating or when the stomach is empty

 - feeling full or bloated

 If a peptic ulcer begins bleeding, a person may notice:

 - stools that are dark red in color